 Parul Christian, DrPH, MSc

-Dr. Christian offers a strong background in maternal and child nutrition and is currently focused on grantmaking.
-Her expertise in epidemiology and public health will help guide dialogue on the research questions and analysis of data.
+Dr. Christian offers a strong background in maternal and child nutrition and is currently focused on scientific advances in promoting growth, resilience and survival in early life through effective solutions for the low-income context.
+Her expertise in epidemiology and public health is helping guide dialogue on research questions and analysis of data.

 Kathryn G. Dewey, PhD